- Daily & Weekly newsletters

 - Comment on our articles

 Employment in Belgium: A guide to social security, holidays and notice periods

 Make sure you consider all your rights when terminating your employment contract.
 For example, do you have rights to unemployment benefits, paid holidays or a year-end bonus?
 It is always better to break the contract by common consent when leaving a company.
-Sometimes, the employer will agree to dismiss an employee and negotiate a severance package.
+Sometimes the employer will agree to dismiss an employee and negotiate a severance package.

 The notice period does not begin until the first day of the month following your resignation.
 The duration of this period depends on how long you have been with the company.
 The notice periods are fixed by law, but employers will sometimes be flexible about this.
 During your notice period, you have the right to take one day a week as ‘solicitation leave’, or a day off to search for other employment.

-First, register at the unemployment benefit office, the Caisse Auxiliaire de Paiement des Allocations de Chômage (CAPAC)/Hulpkas voor Werkloosheidsuitkeringen.
-You must not be receiving any salary or doing any work, you must be unemployed independent of your will, you must be available for the labour market and in a fit state to work and must not have reached the legal pension age, and have registered at your local employment agency (Actiris, VDAB or Forem).
+You must not be receiving any salary or doing any work, you must be unemployed independent of your will, you must be available for the labour market and in a fit state to work and must not have reached the legal pension age, and have registered at your regional employment agency (Actiris, VDAB or Forem).

 The basic unemployment benefit is calculated based on your gross income; however, the daily amount is limited.
 Additional allowances may be added to the basic percentage, but this depends on the category and the duration of the unemployment.
 After one year, most allowances decrease.